Bayesian Bandwidth Test and Selection for High-dimensional Banded Precision Matrices: Preliminaries

 Let $\tilde{X}_j \in \bbR^n$ and ${\bfX_{j (k)}} \in \bbR^{n \times k_j}$ be sub-matrices consisting of $j$th and $ (j-k)_1 ,\ldots, (j-1)$th columns of $\bfX_n =( X_1^T,\ldots, X_n^T)^T \in \bbR^{n \times p}$, respectively.
 We suggest the following prior distribution

 for some positive constants $\gamma, \tau$ and positive sequence $R_n$, where $\what{a}_j^{(k)} = ({\bfX_{j (k)}}^T {\bfX_{j (k)}})^{-1} {\bfX_{j (k)}}^T \tilde{X}_j$.
 The conditional prior distribution for $a_j^{(k)}$ is a version of the Zellner's $g$-prior \citep{zellner1986assessing, martin2017empirical} in the linear regression literature.
 Note that model \eqref{model2} is equivalent to $\tilde{X}_j \mid a_j^{(k)},d_j,k \sim N_n \big( \bfX_{j (k)} a_j^{(k)}, d_j I_n \big)$.
 Due to the conjugacy, it enables us to calculate the posterior distribution in a closed form up to some normalizing constant.
 The prior for $d_j$ is carefully chosen to reduce the posterior mass towards large bandwidth $k$.
 We emphasize here that one can use the usual non-informative prior $\pi(d_j) \propto d_j^{-1}$, but necessary conditions for the main results in Section \ref{sec:main} should be changed.
 This issue will be discussed in more details in the next paragraph.
 We assume the prior $\pi(k)$ to have the support on $0,1,\ldots,R_n$.
 We will introduce condition (A4) for $\pi(k)$ and the hyperparameters in Section \ref{subsec:assump}, and show that $\pi(k)\propto 1$ is enough to establish the main results in Section \ref{sec:main}.
-The priors \eqref{prior1}--\eqref{prior3} lead to the following joint posterior distribution,